Skip to main content

 EnforcedEnv filtering

-Subprocess mode strips API keys (AWS_*, OPENAI_*, STRIPE_*, etc.) from the child process environment.
+Host subprocess mode (trusted/curated tiers) strips API keys (AWS_*, OPENAI_*, STRIPE_*, etc.) from the child process environment.
 Only PATH, HOME, PYTHON*, and TEMP are passed through.

 EnforcedSubprocess timeout